japila-books/spark-sql-internals/docs/physical-operators/WholeStageCodegenExec.md

 * `WholeStageCodegenExec` is <<doExecute, executed>>

-* Debugging Query Execution is requested to <<spark-sql-debugging-query-execution.adoc#debugCodegen, display a Java source code generated for a structured query in Whole-Stage Code Generation>>
+* Debugging Query Execution is requested to <<spark-sql-debugging-query-execution.md#debugCodegen, display a Java source code generated for a structured query in Whole-Stage Code Generation>>
 ====

 === [[doConsume]] Generating Java Source Code for Consume Path in Whole-Stage Code Generation -- `doConsume` Method